My Cart

 The Mariners’ B-WET Grant Project

-The Mariners’ Environmental Co-op works with Newport News Public Schools 9th-grade Environmental Science students and teachers to grow and plant native eelgrass (Vallisneria americana) in Mariners’ Lake.
+The Mariners’ Environmental Co-op works with Newport News Public Schools ninth-grade Environmental Science students and teachers to grow and plant native eelgrass (Vallisneria americana) in Mariners’ Lake.
 Mariners’ Lake is a part of the Chesapeake Bay Watershed.
 Eelgrass in the Lake will help improve water quality through substrate stabilization and increased oxygen production.
 The long-term goal is to send improved water into the James River, and by extension, the rest of the watershed.

-During this program, students and teachers learn ways to protect our fragile watershed, and are empowered to become leaders of community solutions.
-A unique student-led action project caps off the experience which can help to foster a sense of stewardship with our students.
+During this program, students and teachers learn ways to protect our fragile watershed and are empowered to become leaders of community solutions.
+A unique student-led action project caps off the experience, which can help to foster a sense of stewardship with our students.
 Supporting student academic achievement and their understanding of the Chesapeake Bay through hands-on experiences that demonstrate environmental stewardship as an individual responsibility.

-The B-WET program combines critical classroom skills, hands-on outdoor experiences at the high school level, and the goal of sustainable MWEE integration for all 9th grade students in Newport News Public Schools.
+The B-WET program combines critical classroom skills, hands-on outdoor experiences at the high school level, and the goal of sustainable MWEE integration for all ninth-grade students in Newport News Public Schools.
 Participation in The Mariners’ Environmental Co-op increased teachers’ and students’ understanding of the Chesapeake Bay Watershed and how humans impact the health and sustainability of this important estuary.

 Thank you to our partners